 The Dutchman had a decent record at Ajax, helping them to the Eredivisie title in consecutive seasons between 2011 and 2013, and scoring 16 goals in the league over that period.

 Due to the fact he was signing from a huge club in Ajax, Boerrigter arrived to Celtic Park to much fanfare.

-The problem was, he was constantly – constantly – injured and never gained enough momentum to put together a good run of form.
+The problem was, he was constantly – and we mean constantly – injured and never gained enough momentum to put together a good run of form.

 During the last year of his contract in 2015/16 he didn’t make a single appearance for the Bhoys before being released.

-In three years at Celtic, he only made 16 league appearances and scored only once.
+In three years at Celtic, he made just 16 league appearances and scored only once.

 Efrain Juarez – £2m from Pumas, 2010

 Celtic decided to splash around £2m on Efrain Juarez after he impressed in the 2010 World Cup with Mexico.
 He would subsequently become the first Mexican to play in what was then the Scottish Premier League.

 One issue Juarez had was that he was unable to lock down a definitive position as he had previously played at right-back with Mexico only to be moved into central midfield.

 He struggled to adapt to the game in Europe and Celtic attempted to loan him to Brescia just six months after his arrival, only for the deal to fall through.